cmuparlay/parlayhash/README.md

 string-4xlong = 24 + 4*8 = 56 bytes).
 Hence, for example, 30 would
 indicate approximately a factor of 2x overhead.

-Options include:

-    -n <size>  : just this size
-    -u <update percent>   : just this percent
-    -z <zipfian parameter>  : just this zipfian parameter -grow : starts map at size 1 instead of size n -verbose : prints out some extra information
-    -t <time in seconds>  : length of each trial, default = 1 -r <num rounds>  : number of rounds for each size/update-percent/zipfian, default = 2 -p <num threads>

 ## Timings

 The timings reported in the table are for an AWS EC2 c6i.large for one thread, an AWS EC2 c6i.4xlarge for 16 threads, and a c6i.32xlarge for 128 threads.
-These all use Intel Xeon Ice Lake chips, and are 2 way hyperthreaded (e.g. the c6i.32xlarge has 64 cores, but 128 hyperthreads).
+These all use Intel Xeon Ice Lake chips, and are 2 way hyperthreaded (e.g. the c6i.32xlarge has 64 cores, corresponding to 128 hyperthreads).
 All timings are on the Ubuntu (linux) OS.
 The c6i.32xlarge has two nodes so we use "numactl -i all" to distribute the memory across the two nodes for all experiments.
 This slightly